 2. Who Needs Central Air When You’ve Got Its Outdated Brethren?

 Window-mounted air conditioners, also known as portable air conditioners, used to be the most popular form of air conditioner in the entirety of the United States.
-The simple, boxy design of these AC units effectively hang the business end of the unit well outside of the window frame.
+The simple, boxy design of effectively hang the business end of the unit well outside of the window frame.
 As such, exhaust can freely drip to the ground.

 Although these units won’t work unless you have them properly mounted in windows, they are a suitable alternative for cooling one to three normal-sized rooms per wall-mounted air conditioning unit if your home’s central air unit is out or you’re not in a place with one.